gilles-didier/MolTi-DREAM/src/README.txt

 options are
-	-o <file name>      		set the output file name prefix -p <real number>    		set the Newman modularity resolution parameter (set to 1 as default) -g <weight> <input file> 	add the graph from <input file> with weight <weight>
+	-o <file name>      		set the output file name prefix -p <real number>    		set the Newman modularity resolution parameter (set to 1 as default) -r <number of rand.>		switch to randomized Louvain and set the number of randomizations -g <weight> <input file> 	add the graph from <input file> with weight <weight>
 	-s                  		compute partition on each graph individually and on the sum graph -h                  		display help